Choosoddaam Randi: Reception

 Full Hyderabad wrote "There is nothing in the film that can make you sit through two-and-a-half hours [..]
 The film looks so silly that even those who like sentimental dramas will not want to have any of it".
 Andhra Today wrote "This love triangle offers nothing very different from its predecessors, if only it had any promise of the "unexpected", it would have had chances of a success.
 With neither a strong story nor novelty, this movie will not find audience appreciation".
+Indiainfo wrote "All in all, an enjoyable fare though one can’t exit without wondering at the lack of connectivity between the title and the theme".